Journey aftercare

 • How can I be in service to life?

-Being spiritual isn’t about how psychic you are or how many crystals you have.
+Being spiritual isn’t about how psychic you are, the amount of crystals you have or how many plant medicine journeys you do.
 It’s about how much light of awareness you allow to shine within yourself.
 It’s about how kind, compassionate and authentic you are towards yourself and others.

 Below, we've made a reading list for you in case you wish to delve into other inspirational material.
-On our instagram your will also find daily inspiration.
+On our instagram you will also find daily inspiration.

 We send you a warm hug and many blessings on your way,